MicrosoftDocs/azure-devops-docs/release-notes/2018/mar-05-vsts.md

 ### Leverage your existing subscription using an AAD-based alternate email account

-In the past, if a Visual Studio subscription is assigned to an Azure Active Directory (AAD) email address, you had to be added using the same email address in VSTS to be recognized as a Visual Studio subscriber.
+In the past, if a Visual Studio subscription is assigned to an Azure Active Directory (Azure AD) email address, you had to be added using the same email address in VSTS to be recognized as a Visual Studio subscriber.
 For subscriptions assigned to a Microsoft Account (MSA) however, you could add an alternate Azure AD email account in the **My Visual Studio** portal and use that Azure AD email to access VSTS.

 This feature has been expanded to allow AAD-based Visual Studio subscribers to be able to add another AAD email account in the **My Visual Studio** portal.
 This will allow you to be able to use a different AAD email in VSTS than what the subscription is assigned to.